CtrlK

 If REVIEWER_BIAS_GUARD = false (legacy debugging only), use send_input with the saved reviewer id; this is not the recommended path.

-Run this only if the paper is theory-heavy (≥5 \begin{theorem}|\begin{lemma}|\begin{proposition}|\begin{corollary} environments in the source) and only on the final scheduled round (current_round == MAX_ROUNDS).
+Run this only if the paper is theory-heavy (≥5 \begin{theorem}|\begin{lemma}|\begin{proposition}|\begin{corollary} environments in the source) or has explicit scope/generality claims in title/abstract, and only on the final scheduled round (current_round == MAX_ROUNDS).

-• Record both memos in PAPER_IMPROVEMENT_LOG.md.
+• Record both KILL_ARGUMENT.md and the merge decision in PAPER_IMPROVEMENT_LOG.md.

 • If HUMAN_CHECKPOINT = true, include the merged findings in the checkpoint summary before asking the user to proceed.